Iterate and Loop

 behave this way, as do code-placement clauses like initially

-and finally.
+.
 When using these clauses, there is a danger of

 writing an expression that makes sense in its apparent location but